brickbrycebrick/transcript_cleaner/README.md

 - Total tokens used: 41,579

 Notes:
+- *It seems some youtube transcripts are significantly better than others.
 - The sample size is small.
 - I need to see how big I can make the chunks before quality drops off to reduce API calls.